PowerShell/PowerShell-RFC/Draft-Accepted/RFCXXXX-Command-Shell-Integration.md

 In this PowerShell example, the `az-completion.ps1` would be called one time to register the argument completer.
 A different shell may decide to call the script for each tab completion request.

+File paths are relative to the manifest file location.

 ### Help Registration